finos-labs/fdc3-security/README.md

 # FINOS Software Project Blueprint

-Project blueprint is a GitHub repository template for all [Fintech Open Source Foundation (FINOS)](https://www.finos.org/) hosted GitHub repositories, contributed and maintained by FINOS as part of the [Open Developer Platform (ODP)](https://odp.finos.org) initiative.
+Project blueprint is a GitHub repository template for all [Fintech Open Source Foundation (FINOS)](https://www.finos.org/) hosted GitHub repositories.

 ## Using DCO to sign your commits